RobinHerzig/Interactive-Rating-Component/README.md

 Special thanks to FrontEndMentor for providing the design and startup files! https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI

-## Optimizations
+## Optimizations:

-At the moment, this component only contains frontend logic.
+Currently, this component only contains frontend logic.
 To send the rating to a database, we recommend modifying the button to perform a POST or PUT request and coding the server to receive the rating and store it in the database.

 ## Lessons Learned: